The Paratroopers who trained at alta.

 “By the end of that winter we came to the conclusion that maybe a third of them would become pretty good skiers, the middle third could get by, and the remaining third had better stay in the paratroopers and forget it.”

 As soldiers returned from the war with a newfound appreciation for the mountains and skiing culture found throughout Europe, the popularity of skiing skyrocketed across North America.
 This post-war era ushered in the adoption of skiing into the middle-class lifestyle.
-Surplus military ski gear was sold at a steep discount to anyone that had a few dollars to spare.
+Surplus military ski gear was sold at a steep discount to anyone who had a few dollars to spare.

 Company B of the 503rd Battalion and the 10th Mountain Division also contributed to the snow science and avalanche safety fields.
 Monty Atwater, a 10th Mountain Division veteran, returned to Alta and succeeded Sverre Engen as the second-ever Snow Ranger for the US Forest Service.
-Monty began experimenting with ski cuts and hand charges in avalanche control work.
+Monty began experimenting with ski cuts and hand charges to reduce the threat of avalanches.
 He studied how the layers of snow interact with each other and kept meticulous observations of the snowpack.
-Atwater eventually petitioned the government to use heavy artillery in order to trigger avalanches in the mountains around Alta.
-These efforts made Alta the birthplace of avalanche mitigation in the United States.

 Additional information on Company B of the 503rd Battalion and the famed 10th Mountain Division: